DeepPrune: Parallel Scaling without Inter-trace Redundancy: Conclusion

 \section{Conclusion}

 We identify inter-trace redundancy as a major efficiency bottleneck in parallel reasoning, where over 80\% of computational resources are wasted on generating equivalent reasoning paths.
-To address this, we propose DeepPrune, a novel framework that trains a judge model for online greedy clustering to dynamically prune redundant traces while preserving answer diversity.
-Extensive experiments show that DeepPrune reduces token consumption up to 91.4\% without hurting accuracy.
+To address this, we propose DeepPrune, a novel framework that trains a judge model on out-of-distribution data for online greedy clustering to dynamically prune redundant traces while preserving answer diversity.
+Extensive experiments show that our OOD-trained judge model generalizes strongly to unseen reasoning models, achieving 0.7072 AUROC in offline evaluation, and DeepPrune reduces token consumption by up to 88.5\% without hurting accuracy in online experiments.
 Our work establishes that learned similarity judgment effectively addresses redundancy in parallel scaling, paving the way for more efficient reasoning systems.